rebelin/web-accessibility/README.md

 This is a work in progress.
 Eventually, there will be a way to interact with the terminal to make changes, rather than making changes in the code.

 ## Setup
-This program uses the BeautifulSoup library:
+This program uses the BeautifulSoup library ([view Beautiful Soup documentation here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)):

 <code> pip install beautifulsoup4 </code>